-> - Zoom and Google Hangouts can be used for synchronous online meetings and online office hours.
+- Zoom and Google Meet can be used for synchronous online meetings and online office hours.

 You can review your syllabus to identify topics and activities that will work well online.
 Most course activities can be adapted to this environment with some careful consideration.
 Work with your department to establish some consistency.
 Focus on using tools that students are most familiar with during this time, such as those native to Canvas.
-Keep in mind that students will suddenly find themselves taking all of their classes online in addition to the circumstances that caused the University closure; now is not the time to experiment with complicated new tools and teaching techniques.
+Keep in mind that students may suddenly find themselves taking their classes in hybrid, online, or hyflex formats.

-You can deliver a live lecture during your regular class meeting time with Zoom.
+You can deliver a live lecture during your regular class meeting time with Zoom or capture/share lectures with Panopto (watch Getting Started with Panopto videos) .
 Alternatively, you can use Canvas to upload or record a video anywhere you use the Rich Content Editor, such as within a discussion, assignment, or as part of a content page.
 To ensure students watch your recorded lecture, you can embed quiz questions throughout a video using Canvas Studio.
 Learn more about best practices for video in online courses.

 Absolutely.
 Check out this Google Slides presentation, Creating Multimedia For Your Course, for tips on how to plan, shoot, edit, and deliver your multimedia content.